Why Choose Us?

 Aga Khan University Hospital (AKUHN) offers healthcare services that are relevant to the communities that we serve and beyond regardless of gender, faith or ethnic origin.
 Our dedicated staff, advanced facilities and state-of-the-art technologies have earned the hospital great reputation as a leading medical institution and teaching hospital in the region.

-AKUHN launched the first Positron Emmission Tomography (PET-CT) machine in sub-Saharan Africa in November 2018, reaffirming its premier status as the leading provider of quality clinical care, teaching and research in the region and beyond.
+In October 2018, AKUHN launched the first Positron Emission Tomography (PET-CT) machine in sub-Saharan Africa in November 2018, reaffirming its premier status as the leading provider of quality clinical care, teaching and research in the region and beyond.
+Read more

 Aga Khan University Hospital

-Nairobi, (AKUH) has become the first in sub-Saharan Africa, to introduce
+Nairobi, (AKUH) became the first in sub-Saharan Africa, to introduce

-a new advanced brain, head, neck and spine surgery technology.
+a new advanced brain, head, neck and spine surgery technology in August 2017.
 The

 highly specialised Stealth S7 neuronavigation system helps in planning a